atlaxt/imoji/README.md

-# 🧿 Emojix
+# 🧿 imoji

-**Emojix** is a modern and minimal emoji explorer built with Vue and Tailwind CSS.
+**imoji** is a modern and minimal emoji explorer built with Vue and Tailwind CSS.
 You can search, filter by skin tone or category, and copy emojis with a single click.

 ## ✨ Features